KillianDavitt/docker-nebula/nebula.md

 ## 3.2 Create a _boot2docker_ SCSSNebula docker host ##
 We are now going to create and configure an OpenNebula [boot2docker](https://github.com/boot2docker/boot2docker) virtual machine that we will use to run docker containers in the SCSSNebula cloud.

-*boot2docker* is a very lightweight OS image designed to act as a docker host, that is based on [Tiny Core Linux](http://tinycorelinux.net/) that runs entirely in RAM, keeping volatile data in a secondary data disk mounted into the OS file system.
+*boot2docker* is a very lightweight OS image designed to act as a docker host.
+It runs almost entriely in ram.
 Note that this means that we *can not* modify and save the boot2docker image as we did with our Debian based process above - most changes we make will be lost on reboot.
 To configure a boot2docker virtual machine _persistently_ to work correctly in the SCSSNebula, we must restrict out modifications to particular configuration and script files located in file system directories stored and mounted from the secondary disk.

 Our process will be to first create a new boot2docker based virtual machine using a UI, and then login and add configuration details to that machine.
 Note that this means that each boot2docker machine we create must be individually configured.
 This is a significant manual overhead, and so after we have explained the necessary configuration, we will discuss how to automate this configuration step so that we can more easily create and configure sets of virtual machines.